yshrsmz/KeyboardVisibilityEvent/README.md

 Android Library to handle soft keyboard visibility change event. show/hide keyboard method is also included.

+## Library's status

+Currently I don't have enough time to maintain this library, so I leave this as it is.
+I'm going to merge PRs when they arrive though ;)

 ## Features
 - handle keyboard visibility change
 - check if keyboard is currently visible